Unity-Technologies/ml-agents/docs/Reinforcement-Learning-in-Unity.md

 Your implementations of these functions determine how the properties of the Brain assigned to this agent must be set.

 You must also determine how an Agent finishes its task or times out.
 You can manually set an agent to done in your `AgentStep()` function when the agent has finished (or irrevocably failed) its task.
 You can also set the agent's `Max Steps` property to a positive value and the agent will consider itself done after it has taken that many steps.
-The Academy waits until all agents are done, or the Academy reaches its own `Max Steps` count before starting the next episode.
+When the Academy reaches its own `Max Steps` count, it starts the next episode.
+If you set an agent's RestOnDone property to true, then the agent can attempt its task several times in one episode.
+(Use the `Agent.AgentReset()` function to prepare the agent to start again.)

 See [Creating Agents](Agents.md) for detailed information about programing your own agents.